slamora/brackets-wiki/CodeMirror-v3-integration.md

 Issues in **bold** are ones we'd like to investigate further to see where the problem is.

 **General bugs:**
-* Flickery throw scrolling - there's a potential patch for this listed in https://github.com/marijnh/CodeMirror/issues/810, but it breaks horizontal scrolling
+* Flickery throw scrolling
+    * There's a potential patch for this listed in https://github.com/marijnh/CodeMirror/issues/810, but it breaks horizontal scrolling
-* Stuttery throw scrolling - this seems worse in brackets than in theme demo in chrome (even when merged with no-flex-box branch), but it's noticeable in vanilla CodeMirror too
+* Stuttery throw scrolling
+    * This seems worse in brackets than in theme demo in chrome (even when merged with no-flex-box branch), but it's noticeable in vanilla CodeMirror too.
 * **Fixed gutter moves around while scrolling horizontally (seems to be true only in Brackets, and only for trackpad scrolling; worse when inline editor is open)**
     * This _does_ happen in the CodeMirror demos, but it is much harder to reproduce.
 Should narrow down to specific test case (may require a large CodeMirror area) and file with Marijn.
 * delCharLeft isn't implemented, so delete key doesn't work (maybe the function names for some handlers have changed?)